Bears in Europe

 Join in and help us!

 Join the many people getting actively involved for brown bears in Europe.
-We are grateful for any donation or active contribution you can make!
+We are grateful for any donation for bears or active contribution you can make!
 In doing so, you are supporting an independent and networked civil society in Europe, which is campaigning vigorously to protect Europe’s bears.
 Please help us any way you can!

 How you can help